-The Augustana Public Radio Information Service (APRIS), provides free readings of local and regional newspapers for the visually and physically impaired.
-Every week, some 200 local volunteers read from the Quad City Times, The Dispatch, Rock Island Argus, Clinton Herald, and Chicago Tribune newspapers.
-APRIS is operated free-of-charge as a side-band radio broadcast of WVIK 90.3 FM at Augustana College in Rock Island, IL.
+The Augustana Public Radio Information Service (APRIS) provides free readings of local and regional newspapers for the visually and physically impaired.
+Every week, some 200 local volunteers read from the Quad-City Times, Moline Dispatch, Rock Island Argus, Clinton Herald, Chicago Tribune and more.
+APRIS is operated free-of-charge as a side-band radio broadcast of WVIK 90.3 FM from Augustana College in Rock Island, IL.
 The APRIS service is made possible by support from UnityPoint Health - Trinity.

-Anyone with a physical disability making it difficult to read or hold a book or newspaper is qualified for the free APRIS service.
+Anyone with a physical disability making it difficult to read or hold a newspaper is qualified for the free APRIS service.
 Those living within 45 miles of the Quad City area can receive the signal.
-Outside the WVIK listening area, you should contact the radio reading service in your area (either through your local public radio station, or local Talking Books provider).
+Outside the WVIK listening area, you should contact the radio reading service in your area, either through your local public radio station or local library.

-The APRIS (pronounced ay-PRISS) program, a unique service offered by WVIK, with assistance from the Illinois State Library and other local funders, APRIS serves 1300 clients annually.
-We boast a volunteer pool of nearly 200, contributing 4500 hours each year to the preparation and reading of the local newspapers over the air to those with a special radio.
+The APRIS program, a unique service offered by WVIK with assistance from the Illinois State Library and other local funders, serves 1300 clients annually.
+We boast a volunteer pool of nearly 200, contributing a combined 4500 hours each year to the preparation and reading of the local newspapers over the air to those with a special radio.

 Although we can get a lot of the content found in the local newspapers through other media outlets, critical news information - the information that connects us to our community is missing from radio and television.
-Our most popular programming includes the obituaries, news of neighbors, grocery ads and local columnists- like Don Wooten or Bill Wundrum - can only be found the newspaper.
-APRIS offers free access to this content through the readings of the local and regional newspapers, over-the-air.
+Our most popular programming includes the obituaries, news of neighbors, grocery ads, and local columnists like Don Wooten or Bill Wundrum.
+APRIS offers free access to all of this content.

 How can I get a receiver?

 If you think a family member, loved one, or friend could benefit from this free service, call us at (309) 794-7560.
-Or download the Application for APRIS Service (Adobe Acrobat Reader required), print it, fill it in, and mail it to:
+Or download the Application for APRIS Service, print it, fill it in, and mail it to:

 WVIK Augustana College